The control of the Psyche

 Things of the other world

-In 1853 French playwright, novelist and publicist Eugène Nus (1816-1894) and some of his friends – like him young and intellectually brilliant – disappointed by the turn that political events in France had taken following the repression of 1848 revolution, decided to devote themselves to a pastime, recently imported from America, that was then very popular in Parisian salons: that of turning tables.
-The group of which Nus was a part met in Paris in an apartment in Rue de Beaune, home of the republican newspaper Démocratie pacifique of which Nus had been editor, suppressed by the new regime.
+In 1853 French playwright, novelist and publicist Eugène Nus (1816-1894) and some of his friends – like him young and intellectually brilliant – disappointed by the turn that political events in France had taken following the repression of 1848 revolution, decided to devote themselves to a pastime, recently imported from America, that was then very popular in Paris lounges: that of turning tables.
+The group of which Nus was a part met in Paris in an apartment in Rue de Beaune, headquarters of the republican newspaper Démocratie pacifique of which Nus had been editor, suppressed by the new regime.
 The spirit with which these friends wanted to try to make the table dance was anything but serious and engaged: instead of playing backgammon, as they used to do, they wanted to have fun with something different and more exotic.
 The fact is that since the first sitting the table used for the test, described by Nus as heavy and massive, began to swing under their fingers, remaining then steady on two legs and showing resistance to the attempts made to bring it back to its normal position.
-It then began to move around the room, in one or the other direction, following the will of one or the other of the group who, in turn, decided where it should move.
+It then began to move around the room, in various directions, following the will of one or the other member of the group who, in turn, decided where it should move.

 Those who read French can find the chronicle of these séances in the pleasant and lively book by Nus Choses de l'Autre Monde (1880), downloadable from the Library.
 Although the friends were amazed and surprised by the outcome of what they considered little more than a trendy game, they were not at all impressed from an intellectual point of view: at that time, in fact, the frequent new scientific discoveries revealed and explained aspects of nature that until a few decades earlier were still shrouded in mystery.
 Nus and his friends, intelligent people, with a – sometimes quite caustic – critical spirit, attributed the phenomenon to some electrical force of a still unknown nature that emanated from their bodies: «This force is within us and evidently emanates from us, since our contact is necessary to animate this inert wood.
 Animate is the proper word, because once our hands have been laid on the table, it is no longer a thing, it is a being».
 However, as the game seemed fun and interesting to them, they decided to go on: they got a round three-footed card table (French: guéridon), which moved faster and seemed to dance to the beat if some music was played.
 Nus also observed that the table seemed to have some form of intelligence, because its movements carried out – as if it were a well-trained doggie – the orders given to it, even if only mentally.